Shafqat M. is a professional content writer who has helmed digital marketing projects for the last 5 years.

 Global Social Media Users

-Social media is a marketing goldmine and to reap its benefits, one needs to strike a cord with social media algorithms.
+Social media is a marketing goldmine and to reap its benefits, one needs to strike a chord with social media algorithms.

 Recently, I came across research by Statista on global social media users.